sudeeprp/rapa-home/code-craft.md

 - Need productivity **and** reliability, not either/or
 - Complexity comes in the way.
 How is complexity built?
-- Software and its complexity grows in increments.
+- Software complexity grows in increments.
 Habits can play in increments too.
-- Introduce the assignment
+- Try the assignment
 - Reliability: What can still go wrong?
 - Using static analysis for _your_ goals